xuchen66/sphinx-emdocs/source/serialEM-note-more-about-z-height.rst

 - it sets scope objective lens to eucentric focus value
 - it measures the defocus value for current specimen height using tilted-beam image pair,
-- it then changes stage position to that reported value but in oppsite direction,
+- it then changes stage position to that reported value but in opposite direction,
 - it moves stage to determined direction and distance,
 - and it iterates until the reported defocus value is close enough to zero.